jonnylee777/Optimal-ish-2048/README.md

 a threshold, which is what makes four-move search affordable at a few milliseconds per move.

-**Baseline — hand-written formulas.** A person writes a formula scoring how good a board looks, and the search picks the move leading to the best-looking board.
+**Baseline — hand-written formulas:** A person writes a formula scoring how good a board looks, and the search picks the move leading to the best-looking board.
 Six versions were built, scoring properties such as the number of empty squares, whether tiles descend in order along a path, whether similar values sit beside each other, and whether the largest tile is anchored in a corner.
 Nothing is learned; all the knowledge is in the formula.

-**Model — n-tuple board segmentation.** Rather than score the whole board at once, five overlapping windows of six squares each are laid over it.
+**Model — n-tuple board segmentation:** Rather than score the whole board at once, five overlapping windows of six squares each are laid over it.
 Every possible arrangement of tiles visible through a window has its own stored value, and the board's value is the sum of the five lookups.
 This makes the model a